 - People with a preference for Thinking (those who solve problems with logic).

 It found that those with extraverted personality “tend to be more vulnerable to manipulation, deceit, and persuasion from cybercriminals” — or social engineering attacks.
 On the other hand, people with extraverted personality, because they tend to be highly tuned to external communication, “are generally faster to pick up on attacks coming in from outside.”

 AI-led cyber security training: the key to mitigating the human error threat

 Phishing attacks are less likely to be effective if they are targeted at people with a preference for sensing.
 On the other hand, people with these personalities are more likely to take cyber security risks.
 There is a nuance here.
-It turns out that the cyber security risk takers are more likely to be people in this group who have a “preference for
+It turns out that the cyber security risk takers are more likely to be people in this group who have a “preference for Perceiving and/or Extraversion.

 As for people who have a preference for feeling or judging, they “are more likely to fall victim to social engineering attacks than those with a preference for Thinking.
 But they also. tend to be more cautious and therefore more rigorous when following cyber security policies.